Nesting Season

 • Avoid using flash photography while on the beach at night.

 • Fill in holes in the sand and knock down sand castles before leaving the beach.
-These can create confusion and obstruct a path to nest or the ocean.
+These can create confusion and obstruct a path to the nest or the ocean.

 If you observe sea turtle nest poaching or harassment of sea turtles on the beach, or to report sick, injured, entangled or dead sea turtles, please call Florida Fish and Wildlife's Alert Hotline at 1-888-404-3922 (FWCC).